grassrootza/grassroot-learning/core-platform/data/core/stories.md

   - utter_add_another
 > check_for_more_media_files

-## user is happy with currently added files, proceed to request confirmation
+## user is happy with currently added files, now check for location
 > check_for_more_media_files
 * negate
   - utter_location_or_not
 > check_for_location

-## user is happy without any media files
+## alternatively, user is happy without any media files, check for location
 > check_for_media_file
 * negate
   - utter_location_or_not